JerryCuomo/ThinkBlockchain-archive1/How Blockchain Works/README.md

 Go into the sampecode directory and open the duckchain.js code.
 [duckchain](https://github.com/JerryCuomo/ThinkBlockchain/tree/main/samplecode/Duckchain)

-Open the `duckchain.js` file with your editor of choice.
+Open the `duckchain.js` file with your editor of choice or browse in your browser.

 **1. How many classes do you see?**.
 Two.